 A vegetated roof is a layered system of growing medium (soil), filters, and waterproof membrane on the roof of a building.
-Some or all of a standard roof can be converted into a green roof.
-Green roofs absorb heat instead of reflecting it, reducing Heat Island Effect.
+Some or all of a standard roof can be converted into a planted roof.
+Planted roofs absorb heat instead of reflecting it, reducing Heat Island Effect.
 They can also serve as gardens and provide excellent insulation.

 Volatile Organic Compound (VOC)

 Carbon compounds that participate in atmospheric photochemical reactions (excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides and carbonates, and ammonium carbonate).
 The compounds become a gas at normal room temperatures and degrade indoor air quality.
 VOCs can be found in paints, coatings, adhesives, sealants and other finish materials.